MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/enable-insecure-guest-logons-smb2-and-smb3.md

 Enabling guest logons may be necessary where a user needs to access a resource on a server but the server doesn't provide user accounts, only guest access.

 > [!CAUTION]
+> It's important to note that enabling guest logons can pose a security threat as it permits:
+>
+> - An attacker to deceive a user into connecting to a spoofed malicious server without producing credential errors or prompts.
+> - Execution of malicious code such as ransomware through the guest logon.
+> - Guest logons are vulnerable to adversary-in-the-middle attacks that can expose sensitive data on the network.
+>
-> It's important to note that enabling guest logons can pose a security threat as it permits an attacker to deceive a user into connecting to a spoofed malicious server without producing credential errors or prompts, and executes malicious code such as ransomware.
-As a result, it's recommended to enable guest logons only in specific situations where they are required.
+> As a result, it's recommended to enable guest logons only in specific situations where they are required.
+Windows disables insecure guest logons by default.
+We recommend that you don't enable insecure guest logons.

 ## Prerequisites